Blackburn Lake Nature Reserve

-After 14 months of intense effort, the Conservancy now holds title to the 32.6 acres at 265 Blackburn Road, encompassing about half the land around Blackburn Lake, a place critically important to the health of the Cusheon Lake watershed.
+After 14 months of intense effort, the Conservancy took title to the 32.6 acres at 265 Blackburn Road, encompassing about half the land around Blackburn Lake, a place critically important to the health of the Cusheon Lake watershed.

 Over 400 community contributors and volunteers supported the purchase campaign.
 A major grant from Environment Canada’s Habitat Stewardship Program for Species At Risk was a big boost, as well as grants from the Salt Spring Island Foundation and the Islands Trust Fund, plus more than $350,000 in individual contributions and considerable support from the Conservancy’s annual budget and land acquisition fund.